taylor-cook/ise-pyshark/README.md

 # ise-pyshark

 This repository contains the source code for performing custom Deep Packet Inspection (DPI) on observed network traffic and then sharing that contextual data with a Cisco Identity Services Engine (ISE) deployment.
-This tool is **not an officially supported Cisco tool**, but services to improve overall profiling data of ISE endpoints via the use of existing API structures.
+This tool is **NOT an officially supported Cisco tool**, but services to improve overall profiling data of ISE endpoints via the use of existing API structures.
 This concept relies on deploying 'collectors' throughout a network environment which will receive endpoint traffic, inspect the traffic using the "pyshark" Python library, and then update endpoints within ISE via API calls into the ISE Endpoint Database (detailed below).

 The contained code relies on the assumption that various protocols transmitted by endpoints are never seen by ISE due to either due to L3 boundaries or other mechanisms but can be analyzed to provide additional endpoint context.
 This includes better identification of IoT endpoints using mDNS, UPnP or other protocols to more precisely identifying endpoints based on attributes like User-Agent strings not presented to ISE directly for webauth, and providing more specific details to generic devices already discovered by ISE (ex.
 Apple Device -> MacBook Air (M1, 2020)).
 An example of this process with various endpoints are provided below: